Tamanna013/3D-solar-System/README.md

 - **Shadow Quality**: Modify shadow map resolution
 - **Geometry Detail**: Change sphere geometry segments for planets

-## 🐛 Troubleshooting

-### Common Issues

-**Black Screen or No Display**
-- Ensure WebGL is supported and enabled in your browser
-- Update graphics drivers
-- Try a different browser

-**Poor Performance**
-- Close other browser tabs
-- Reduce global speed setting
-- Disable shadows on older devices

-**Controls Not Working**
-- Check if JavaScript is enabled
-- Ensure you're using a supported browser
-- Try refreshing the page

-### Debug Mode
-Add `?debug=true` to the URL to enable performance monitoring and console logging.

-## 📄 File Structure

-\```
-solar-system/
-├── index.html          # Main HTML file
-├── style.css           # Styling and responsive design
-├── script.js           # Three.js logic and interactions
-└── README.md           # This documentation
-\```

 ## 🤝 Contributing

 Feel free to contribute improvements: